pyOpenSci/pyopensci.github.io/_posts/2022-10-18-why-do-metrics-matter-for-pyopensci-what-should-we-track.md

             that are maintained by volunteers.
 Source: XKCD </figcaption>
 </figure>

+But we (pyOpenSci) need to track package use, and maintenance, collect data and quantify outcomes to determine if we are making the impact that we want to.
+To determine if we are truly helping you, as a scientist in selecting the tool that will help you in your workflow and also be maintained over time and documented enough that you can get started using it quickly.

+We also want to ensure that we are supporting maintainers as well.
+To help them with the hard job of showing up each day to maintain a package that maybe hundreds to thousands of scientists are using.

 ### pyOpenSci needs to collect data around metrics to track all of these issues

 pyOpenSci needs to do more than just open peer review of scientific Python packages.
 We need to collect data to better understand the issues and how we